Keyboard shortcuts

 Presets

-mind config lobes add --preset <name> adds a lobe with the preset’s path and kinds in one step.
-Presets:
+mind config lobes add [<dir>] --preset <name> adds a lobe at the preset’s target path with its kinds filter in one step. --preset and a base <dir> are composable:

 gemini~/.gemini/configskill